rah-0/margo/README.md

 - **Minimal Dependencies**: Lightweight with few external dependencies
 - **No Nil Pointer Errors**: Safely handles NULL database fields by sanitizing them to empty strings, preventing the common nil pointer errors that could occur

+## How It Works

+MarGO works in a single direction, from **Database** to **Code**:

+1. It connects to your MariaDB database and reads the schema information
+2. For each table, it generates a Go file with:
+   - A struct representing the table
+   - Constants for field names
+   - Type-safe CRUD and some pre-defined general functions
+   - Prepared statement caching
+3. The generated code uses standard `database/sql` operations

 ## Getting Started

 ### Installation